warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 ### TODO (blog draft)

-* add Argon2 link
 * do we need to minimize bias in the password-to-scalar function?
 * remove discussion about uniform password-to-scalar hashing?
-* "M+N": link to the python-spake2 code that generates them
 * Element Representation: link "some debate about the issue" to the curves-list discussion